 The Real Threat to Medical Devices – Ten-year-old viruses?

-Embedded medical devices capture a lot of news, but it’s only part of the story.
+Embedded devices of medical technology capture a lot of news, but it’s only part of the story.
 Hospitals are full of non-embedded medical devices.

 “The biggest impact we’re seeing right now with medical devices are computer viruses,” said Matthew Neely, director of a strategic initiative at SecureState.
 “Most of these devices basically have little to no security built into them both from just design and very poor security protections enabled on them, so literally attacks – things that we haven’t seen working for the past ten years — work on these devices.
 Even very simple denial-of-service attacks will cause these devices to go offline.”